Air of Authority - A History of RAF Organisation

 No 41 Operational Training Unit

 This was formed from the Training Squadron of No 1 School of Army Co-operation at Old Sarum on 20 September 1941 within No 70 Group to train tactical reconnaissance pilots using Lysanders and Tomahawks.
 In March 1942 the Lysanders were retired and the following month Mustangs arrived to supplement the Tomahawks.
-November 1942 saw the unit move to Hawarden and in November 1943 it was transferred to No 9 Group.
+November 1942 saw the unit move to Hawarden and on 1 November 1943 it was transferred to No 9 Group.
 On 15 September 1944 it was transferred to No 12 Group, by which time it was using Hurricanes, Spitfires, Masters Harvards, Martinets, Proctors and a Dominie.

 On 1 February 1945 the unit was split into two with No 41 OTU Day Fighter Wing moving to Poulton, where it was redesignated No 58 OTU on 12 March, whilst the Hawarden element became No 41 OTU Fighter Reconnaissance Wing, moving to Chilbolton on 23 March, where it disbanded on 26 April 1945 its tasking being absorbed by No 61 OTU.